grapefruitinc/grapefruit/API_README.md

 ####courses/show
 Course show action: requires a GET in the format: { authentication_data: { email: email@example.com, authentication_token: 555 } }.
 Replace "show" with the id of the Course you want to view.
 You will get a response in a JSON format containing all the Course attributes including the announcements, instructor, and capsules.

+###Capsule Actions

+####courses/course_id/capsules
+Capsules index action: requires a GET in the format: { authentication_data: { email: email@example.com, authentication_token: 555 } }.
+You will get a response in a JSON format containing all capsules of the course.

+####courses/course_id/capsules/show
+Capsule show action: requires a GET in the format: { authentication_data: { email: email@example.com, authentication_token: 555 } }.
+Replace "show" with the id of the Capsule you want to view.
+You will get a response in a JSON format containing all the capsule attributes including the lectures.

 Example Curl commands for API Testing
 --------------------------------------